Skip to main content

 It is as if learning more Chinese characters automatically improves students’ reading and writing skills.

 Hence the question that is often asked among students is “How many characters have you learned?”
-Frequently also implicitly, what it’s really saying is, if you have not leaned at least 1000 Chinese characters, you are nothing.
+What it’s really saying is that, in a very subtle way, if you have not leaned at least 1000 Chinese characters, you are nothing.

 This belief is re-enforced by HSK exams and other tests, which are commonly divided based on the number of Chinese characters taught.
 Lower level students learn fewer characters than higher level students.
 Correspondingly, lower level students are not expected to be any good.